June 2025 Can't-Miss Events

 Pints of Pride Block Party

 Celebrate Pride at the Foothills Brewing Tasting Room (3800 Kimwell Drive).
 The event will feature drag karaoke with Anna Yacht, local merch vendors, food trucks, and more.
 Family and dog friendly.
-Free admission.
+Free.
 5–11 p.m.

 June 8